Delicate AWOL

 Delicate AWOL were a British experimental rock band active between 1998 and 2005.
 They were notable for their cross-pollination of various musical forms (including indie rock, art rock, post-rock, jazz, Latin and out-rock), their links with British post-rock band Rothko, their activities in promoting the London underground music scene of the early 2000s, and for establishing the brief-lived but well-regarded indie record label Day Release.
-Members of the band later went on to avant-folk duo Tells, the later Rothko line-up and Rocketnumbernine.
+Members of the band later went on to Avant-folk duo Tells, the later Rothko line-up and Rocketnumbernine.

 Sound and influences

 Between the formation and demise of the band, Delicate AWOL's sound underwent an extensive transformation.
-Originally favouring a harsh, guitar-orientated urban indie sound, the band passed through a more ethereal art rock mid-period and ultimately arrived at a more groove-orientated, jazz-influenced sound incorporating electronica, elements of Brazilian music and electric-period Miles Davis.
+Originally favouring a harsh guitar-orientated urban indie sound, the band passed through a more ethereal art rock mid-period and ultimately arrived at a more groove-orientated jazz-influenced sound incorporating electronica, elements of Brazilian music and electric-period inspired by Miles Davis.

 At various times, the band cited influences including Mogwai, Cocteau Twins, Low, art rock from 1990s Chicago (such as Tortoise and The For Carnation) and Montreal (Godspeed You!
 Black Emperor) and 1970s Britain (King Crimson).
-Reviewers sometimes compared them to the bands Stereolab, Bardo Pond, Movietone, Pram, Tarwater and Parlour.
+Reviewers sometimes compared Delicate AWOL to bands like Stereolab, Bardo Pond, Movietone, Pram, Tarwater and Parlour.

 History

 Formation and early lineups

-Caroline Ross had played guitar or bass in various London bands during the 1990s, latterly teaming up with fine artist Jim Brook (who also played music under the name of Jim Version).
-The duo's first band was Ripley, soon renamed Vaughan.
-By 1998, after various line-up changes, this had metamorphosed into Delicate AWOL, in which Ross (vocals, guitar, flute) and Version (guitar) were joined by Yann Faurie (drums) and Valerie Lockett from London (bass guitar).
+Caroline Ross had played guitar or bass in various London bands during the 1990s, later teaming up with fine artist Jim Brook (who also played music under the name of Jim Version).
+The duo's first band was "Ripley", soon renamed "Vaughan."
+In 1998, after various line-up changes, the formation became Delicate AWOL, in which Ross (vocals, guitar, flute) and Version (guitar) were joined by Yann Faurie (drums) and Valerie Lockett from London (bass guitar).
 Ensconcing themselves in Toby Robinson's Moat Studios in Stockwell, the band began to work on refining their sound.

 In 1999, Ross and Version set up the Day Release record label to release their own future recordings and those of others.
-(Releases on the label eventually included material by Robinson's Krautrock project The Nazgul, singer songwriter David Hurn, Godspeed You!
-Black Emperor spinoff Trois Pistoles, The Monsoon Bassoon, and many others).
+Releases from Day Release included material by Robinson's Krautrock project The Nazgul, singer songwriter David Hurn, Godspeed You!
+Black Emperor spinoff Trois Pistoles, The Monsoon Bassoon, amongst others.
 One of the first Day Release releases, in mid-1999, was Delicate AWOL's debut EP Random Blinking Lights.
-At this stage, the band was still very much in an art-rock/indie rock vein, sporting an abrasive edge, relatively simple rhythms, Version's heavily distorted guitar and Ross singing in an incantatory tone reminiscent of Patti Smith.
+At the time, the band was still very much in an art-rock/indie rock vein, sporting an abrasive edge, relatively simple rhythms, Version's heavily distorted guitar and Ross singing in an incantatory tone reminiscent of Patti Smith.
 The band also developed a short-lived all-instrumental alter ego called Forty Shades Of Black, releasing a simultaneous single called "Belisha".
 A tour of England and Scotland to promote both of the new releases ended with some changes to the line-up in Scotland with Faurie and Lockett leaving the group to work on other projects.
 Delicate AWOL completed their tour obligations playing the final gig of the tour at King Tut's in Glasgow as a two-piece of Ross and Version.